Continuous Product Discovery for the evolution of SupportAbility

 Continuous Product Discovery is a process designed to help SupportAbility better understand our customers' operations, challenges and requirements.
 We use the information and feedback gathered in this process to ensure the development completed for the SupportAbility product has the most positive impact on providers.

-This article discussed what Product Discovery is, how SupportAbility has traditionally approached this, and what Continuous Product Discovery is.
+This article discusses what Product Discovery is, how SupportAbility has traditionally approached this, and what Continuous Product Discovery is.

 Audience: Authorised Representatives, Executive Management, Operations Management, IT Specialist